 Family-Friendly Fun at Framlingham Castle in Suffolk

 Framlingham Castle is a fabulous example of a medieval castle in Suffolk and it’s a great place for a day out with the family.
-I would say that it is the best castle in the country but that would be totally biased because I am from Framlingham and have many fabulous childhood memories of Framlingham Castle.
+I would say that it is the best castle in England but that would be totally biased because I am from Framlingham and have many fabulous childhood memories visiting Framlingham Castle.

 Visiting Framlingham Castle Suffolk

 The castle sits in a very prominent position overlooking the beautiful market town of Framlingham in Suffolk, one of the most unspoiled counties in England.
 The town of Framlingham is quite small, with just over 3000 inhabitants.

 If you find yourself in the main market square, head up Church Street, past the church on your left and the castle is straight ahead.

 Framlingham Castle address: Church Street, Framlingham, Suffolk, IP13 9BP

 Framlingham Castle Opening Times

 Framlingham Castle is open to the public year-round.
 The normal opening hours are from 10 am to 6 pm daily.

 Child (5-17) £6.80 (£7.50 with donation)